akshayakolay/akshayakolay/README.md

 **A small note-**

-The samples [here](https://github.com/akshayakolay/Portfolio) are created to showcase my ability as a technical writer.
+This collection of [samples](https://github.com/akshayakolay/Portfolio) was created to demonstrate my abilities as a technical writer.

-I cannot disclose the actual documents due to confidentiality
+I cannot disclose the actual documents due to confidentiality.